 Standard Media Index is an advertising intelligence company helping media companies and investment managers determine ad revenue streams, pricing and planning models, and competitive benchmark analysis.
 SMI provides the actual ad spend and unit costs so clients can tackle high-stakes decisions with confidence.
 SMI sources data directly from agency invoicing systems for the most accurate and granular view into the media ecosystem.
 Headquartered in New York, with offices in Sydney, Madrid and London, companies across the world turn to SMI to reveal hidden opportunities and help drive better results.
 For more information and resources visit www.standardmediaindex.com or join the conversation on Twitter and LinkedIn.

-SMI sources our data from the raw invoices from the media agency holding groups to see the actual dollar amounts spent on each ad buy.
+SMI sources our data from the raw spend from the media agency holding groups to see the actual dollar amounts spent on each ad buy.
 We work with 5 of the 7 major media holding groups – making up 70% of the national TV market – and model out the remaining 30% using occurrence data.
 Market share percentages only include TV networks within our Pool of data.

 For more information or questions about the data, please contact: